Pepper & Carrot AI-powered flipbook · Part 2 — Setting Up a Local AI Dev Stack: Postgres, Ollama, and a Project That Type-Checks

 uv run alembic upgrade head

 head means “the latest revision.”
-On a fresh database, that’s our one new migration.
+On a fresh database, that’s the one initial migration — and it creates every table the app will ever use.

 Verify by listing tables: